CEMPD/SMOKE-ExampleCase/README.md

 ```
 You should be able to check the log file and and verify that the script and programs finished running successfully.
 The structure within /path_to_your_SMOKE_test_folder/SMOKE-TestCase/ should have expanded and you can see your output files for this sector.
+At this point, users may want to verify the output against the relevant dataset downloaded for QA purposes in step 2.

 5. Go to the scripts directory for the point sector and run the onetime script:
 ```